Mirko Carretta

-Mirko Carretta (born 23 November 1990) is an Italian footballer who plays for Serie D club Virtus Francavilla on loan from Casertana as a forward.
+Mirko Carretta (born 23 November 1990) is an Italian professional footballer who plays as a forward for Serie D club Virtus Francavilla, on loan from Casertana.

-Biography
+Career

 Born in Gallipoli, the Province of Lecce, Carretta started his career at Gallipoli Calcio.
-Despite the club promoted to Serie B in 2009, the club faced financial difficulties and most of the players left the club.
+In 2009, Gallipoli were promoted to Serie B, but faced financial difficulties, which resulted in most of the players leaving the club.
 Carretta joined Serie D team Matera and scored 9 league goals, winning the Serie D cup and promotion playoffs.
-On 4 July 2010 he was signed by Lega Pro Prima Divisione side Andria BAT in 3-year contract.
-He received a call-up from Lega Pro representative team against Palestine U-23 team. in June 2011 and again in November 2011.
+On 4 July 2010, he was signed by Lega Pro Prima Divisione side Andria BAT on a three-year contract.
+He received a call-up from the Lega Pro representative team against the Palestine U-23 team in June 2011 and again in November 2011.

-In August 2011 he was signed by Lega Pro Prima Divisione team Benevento via Chievo.
+In August 2011, he was signed by Lega Pro Prima Divisione team Benevento via Chievo.

-On 13 July 2012 he left for Barletta along with Antonio Junior Vacca.
+On 13 July 2012, he left for Barletta along with Antonio Junior Vacca.

-On 6 August 2019, he signed a 2-year contract with Cosenza.
+On 6 August 2019, he signed a two-year contract with Cosenza.

 On 23 June 2021, he joined Perugia on a two-year contract.

 On 21 June 2022, Carretta signed a two-year contract with Südtirol.

 On 6 September 2023, Carretta moved to Casertana.